maswiryy/maswiry/README.md

 - 👋 Hi, I’m @maswiry
 - 👀 I’m interested in educational physics and art
 - 🌱 I’m currently learning python coding about computational physics and numerical methods
-- 💞️ I’m looking to collaborate on computational physics
+- 💞️ I’m looking to collaborate on computational physics (im newb xd)
 - 📫 You can reach me on https://www.facebook.com/maswiry/ or https://www.instagram.com/maswiry

 and yes this code is made by many other code